 In comparison to unregulated sites, withdrawals in regulated markets are universally free of charge.
 This is an important distinction, because those that play on offshore sites will be paying hefty fees for some withdrawal methods.
 Withdrawals are also processed much faster compared to their offshore competition.
 Most sites will process payouts within 24 hours and will offer faster overall speeds.

 Due to the sites in unregulated markets operating illegally in the United States, deposit options will be much more limited compared to those available at regulated sites.

 However, like regulated sites, credit and debit cards are still the most popular option for withdrawals.
 Visa cards have the highest acceptance rate, but some sites will take MasterCard, American Express, and Discover cards.
 Those who have issues depositing with their personal cards can always go the Visa gift card route as those are available at just about every gas station around the country.
 Depositing via card is free in just about all cases, and deposits are credited instantly.

 If you’re out of luck in terms of a credit card, the second-best option is to deposit via person-to-person transfer.
 This involves going to a Western Union or MoneyGram location (there are thousands of these around the US) and sending a transfer to a sportsbook representative.
 These come with large fees, but sites usually reimburse players if they deposit $300 or more.
 Once players send the transfer, their account will be credited with the funds within 24 hours or less.

 Currently, there aren’t many other methods to deposit at most offshore rooms.
 Bank wire is an option for some sites, but it is generally rare.
-Bitcoin, a crypto-currency that has emerged in popularity in recent years, is gaining some traction as well.
+Bitcoin, a crypto-currency that has emerged in popularity in recent years, has gained a lot of traction.

 Like deposits, withdrawal methods at offshore and unregulated rooms will be more limited compared to regulated sites.